Włodzimierz Ptak: 1999–2019: Late work

-He was a member of the Editorial Board of the European Journal of Immunology (1985–2004), as well as a member of the Scientific Council of the Institute of Pharmacology of the Polish Academy of Sciences (1994–2018).
+He was a member of the editorial board of the European Journal of Immunology (1985–2004), as well as a member of the Scientific Council of the Institute of Pharmacology of the Polish Academy of Sciences (1994–2018).

 He authored a textbook Podstawy immunologii (Basics of Immunology) in Polish.
 First published in 1976, it was followed-up by a number of re-editions, co-authored by Maria Ptak and Marian Szczepanik (1987, 1999, 2009, 2017).
 Ptak was also active as an academic teacher.
 He was a promoter in ten doctoral dissertations.

 He died in Kraków on 28 May 2019 at the age of 90, and was buried at the Rakowicki Cemetery on 3 June 2019, in the family grave.

 Personal life

-Over the years, he made friends with artists and intellectuals, such as Zbigniew Cybulski, (Note: Ptak and Cybulski both lived in the same neighbourhood.
+Over the years, he befriended Zbigniew Cybulski, (Note: Ptak and Cybulski both lived in the same neighbourhood.
 Ptak lived at Garncarska Street, and Cybulski was his neighbour around the corner, at Dolnych Młynów Street.)
 Adam Walaciński, Artur Maria Swinarski (in the 1950s), Franciszek Studnicki, Adam Macedoński (in the 1960s), Krzysztof Penderecki and Alexander Schenker (in the 1970s).

 He was an atheist and defined his worldview as leftist.
 Among his hobbies were, among others, history, religion studies and philosophy.
 He was cast in a small role in a 2016 short film Hens (Kury).
 He was married three times, and had one daughter in the second marriage.